 During 2020, wildfires threatened the YMCA's Estes Park Center.
 While there was no substantial property damage as a direct result of the fires, due to the proximity of the fire, this location had to be temporarily evacuated and closed, including the shut-off of utilities.
 When combined with the below-freezing temperatures, this resulted in damage to plumbing and equipment which, in turn, caused significant damage to certain facilities.
 As a result of this, the YMCA filed a claim for both real and personal property as well as a business interruption claim for lost revenues.

-Regarding the real and personal property claims, during 2021 and 2020, the YMCA received payments and incurred various mitigation, disposal and repair expenses resulting in net gains on the involuntary conversions of \$357,979 and \$192,396, respectively, as reported in the statements of activities.

-Regarding the business interruption claim, during 2021 and 2020, the YMCA received payments included in Estes Park Center program service revenues on the statements of activities.
+During 2021 the YMCA received payments and incurred various mitigation, disposal and repair expenses resulting in net gains on the involuntary conversions of \$357,979, as reported in the statements of activities.
+In addition the YMCA received payments related to the business interruption claim of \$226,747.
+These payments are recorded in the Estes Park Center program service revenues on the statements of activities for the year ended December 31, 2021.